 - Quit smoking.
 According to the American Heart Association, one in six men and one in seven women are smokers.
 While the damage caused by smoking is not entirely reversible, your body can quickly become much healthier with smoking cessation.
 In just one year, risk for coronary artery disease diminishes to half of that of a smoker’s.
 Within five to 15 years, stroke risk is reduced to that of a non-smoker.
 After 15 years, risk of coronary artery disease is reduced to that of a non-smoker’s.

 - Schedule a visit with your doctor to talk about your heart health.
 The best way to understand any improvements you may need is to talk to your doctor.
 From measuring your blood pressure to discussing family history, you’ll gain a solid understanding of your heart disease risk.
-If you haven’t scheduled your annual appointment this year, you can visit mercy.com or call 513-952-5000 to find a doctor near you today.
+If you haven’t scheduled your annual appointment this year, visit our website to learn more.